Rammechh/Scaler_Problems/README.md

  + Every turn, the rotting spreads from each rotting orange to other adjacent oranges.
 Initially, the rotten oranges have ‘depth’ 0, and every time they rot a neighbor, the neighbors have 1 more depth.
 We want to know the largest possible depth.
  + Use multi-source BFS to achieve this with all cells containing rotten oranges as starting nodes.
 At the end check if there are fresh oranges left or not

+### First Depth First Search
+ + Since you have to start from town number 1 , start your traversal from 1 (root) and use depth first search to reach the second town i.e. y.
+Let the query be 6 3, then first search 3 starting from 1.
+Now apply depth first search considering root as y ( 3 in this case ) ( move away from 1 ) and search whether x ( i.e. 6 ) is one of its successor.
+If yes return 1 else return 0.
+OR Consider parent of i as a[i] and start depth first search from ““y”” to search for x.